Gerald Stern: Career

 After earning his master's degree, Stern relocated to Europe to undertake doctoral studies at the University of Paris.
 However, he did not finish his degree and spent his twenties traveling between New York City and Europe.
 It was during this time that he started to write and publish poetry.
-Stern went back to the US in 1956 and started teaching at Temple University.
+Stern went back to the U.S. in 1956 and started teaching at Temple University.
 He remained there for seven years and left after being unable to receive tenure.
 He subsequently taught at Indiana University of Pennsylvania for four years.
 After a period of paid leave, he taught at Raritan Valley Community College in New Jersey, before briefly working at Pittsburgh (his alma mater) in 1979.
 He then went to the University of Iowa at the behest of the Iowa Writers' Workshop, and taught there for 14 years until his retirement in 1996.
 Stern came out of retirement to teach at Sarah Lawrence College for a while.

 Stern published his first poem, "The Pineys", in 1969 in The Journal of the Rutgers University Library.
 Four years later, he released his first poetry collection titled Rejoicings.
 His work became widely recognized after the 1977 publication of his second collection, Lucky Life, which was that year's Lamont Poetry Selection, and was nominated for the National Book Critics Circle Award for Poetry.
 He also authored a series of essays on writing poetry in American Poetry Review.
 He went on to receive several awards for his writing, including the 1996 Ruth Lilly Poetry Prize, the 1998 National Book Award for This Time: New and Selected Poems, and the 2012 Library of Congress Rebekah Johnson Bobbitt National Award for Early Collected Poems: 1965–1992.
 He was Poet Laureate of New Jersey from 2000 to 2002, and received the Wallace Stevens Award from the Academy of American Poets in 2005.
 From 2006 on Stern was a chancellor of the Academy of American Poets.

 In addition to the aforementioned academic institutions, Stern also taught at Rutgers University.
 During the mid-1970s, he was a literature consultant for both New Jersey and Pennsylvania Council of the Arts as well as a coordinator for Pennsylvania's poetry in schools program.
 Stern was a faculty member and co-founder of New England College's Master of Fine Arts Program in Poetry.